joe-ledford-04/tennis-serve-performance-analysis/README.md

     - aces and double faults
     - controlled for surface, tournament, and round
 3. Regression Modeling
-  - Ran Fixed Effects regressions to explain variance in serve performance
+  - Ran Fixed Effects regressions to explain variance in serve performance, within each player
   - adjusted for match-level and player-level fixed effects
   - Achieved adjusted R^2 up to 0.32
 4. Interpretation and Vusulation